harrycornell/Research-Project/README.md

 * Population
 * Cartel controlled

-These attribures will defined the weight given to each edge in the graph.
+These attributes will defined the weight given to each edge in the graph.
 In our research, these attributes have been used in other research for predicting paths smugglers would take in Mexico (Medel et al., 2015).

 With the graph constructed and weights applied to the edges, the shorted route can be found.
 Although the shortest route can be found manually, there are algorithms that can find the shortest path.
 One such algorithm is Dijkstra’s Algorithm (Rodríguez-Puente & Lazo-Cortés, 2013) which will be used to determine the shortest path though the graph.
 The Dijkstra’s Algorithm used with a graph tree simulation program can determine the shortest path given the input quickly.
 The route determined by the Dijkstra’s Algorithm will represent the best route, not based on distance, but based on lowest risk to the smuggler.

 ## 4. Research Method

-As previously mentioned, the current project aims to address the lack of information surrounding smugglings routes in the MENA region by developing a model that can identify the most-likely long-distance pathways taken by smugglers.
+As previously mentioned, the current project aims to address the lack of information surrounding smuggling routes in the MENA region by developing a model that can identify the most-likely long-distance pathways taken by smugglers.
 These pathways will consider attributes that are favorable for trafficking in addition to considering the standard least-distance/least-time approach.
 This will be the initial step in developing a more robust model that can be applied to the MENA region in future research.

 * First, using a similar approach as Medel (2015), a graph model will be created that considers distance, faction presence, crime rate, and route circuity.
 Based on the drug smuggling literature,  these regional crime statistics likely contribute to the routing decisions made by organized criminal networks.